ironsource-arc/marbles/README.md

 ## Feedback and contribution

 Ideas, issues and contributions all welcome.
-To contribute add a pull request.
+To contribute, make a pull request.

 ## Scala version

-Currently, the code is built against 2.10.4 although there should be no problem compiling against 2.11.x
+Currently, the code is built against 2.10.4 although there should be no problem compiling against 2.11.x.

 We may add cross building once the code is more stable.